Ray Wise: Television

 In 2010, Wise guest-starred as fictitious sports agent Bobby Fox alongside a special guest appearance from real life ex-Yankees manager Joe Torre on the TV series Castle, in the Season 2 episode "Suicide Squeeze".
 He also guest starred on Dollhouse as Howard, a higher-up in the Dollhouse organization.
 He stars in Kyle Rankin's post-apocalyptic horror thriller film Nuclear Family.
 Wise was announced the lead of the Mike Mendez thriller film Ov3rk!ll.

 Wise appeared in Season 4 of Chuck and in the FX television show Wilfred as a popular TV personality.
 He was cast in the part of Robin Scherbatsky's father on How I Met Your Mother in December 2010 (after Eric Braeden declined to reprise his role in a cameo appearance), and ultimately appeared in 6 episodes of the series in total.
 Ray made a cameo appearance as a modeling agent in episode four of season 2 of Workaholics.

 Wise made an appearance in 2012 in the TV series Rizzoli & Isles (Season 3, Episode 7, "Crazy for You") in drag as a cross-dressing judge.
 That same year, Ray played John Nelson, A disturbed ex-mortician obsessed with trying to help his wife Linda in the Criminal Minds Season 8 episode "God Complex".

 Wise prominently appeared in the music video "Wishes" for the group Beach House.
-It was directed by Eric Wareheim and features Wise in a kind of dreamy, demented football halftime show.
+It was directed by Eric Wareheim and features Wise performing in a surreal football halftime show.

 Wise appeared as Andy Rooney parody Skip Reming on Newsreaders.
 In January 2014, he was hired to play the character of Ian Ward on the long running soap The Young and the Restless.
 He returned to Y&R in September 2015.
 He played the mayor in the first season of Deadbeat.
 Since 2014, he has appeared in multiple series on ABC.
 He had a recurring role as Marvin in the first two seasons of Fresh Off the Boat before being promoted to series regular for seasons three through six.
-He also appeared in the first two seasons of Marvel's Agent Carter as comic book character Hugh Jones.
+He also appeared in the first two seasons of Agent Carter as comic book character Hugh Jones.

 In 2016, Wise appeared in the Netflix series Gilmore Girls: A Year in the Life.
 He portrayed Jack Smith, an old friend of Richard Gilmore, who becomes the boyfriend or companion of widow Emily Gilmore.

-In 2017, he appeared as a guest in the TV series Fargo, as Paul Marrane, a kitten-handler and metaphysical punisher, in the episodes "The Law of Non-Contradiction" and "Who Rules the Land of Denial?"
+In 2017, he appeared as a guest in the TV series Fargo, as Paul Marrane, a kitten-handler and metaphysical punisher, in the episodes "The Law of Non-Contradiction" and "Who Rules the Land of Denial?".